 - It allows police departments to help rehabilitate their image by being more available to the public.

-- It opens more channels of communication between the police and the public, allowing for more useful information gathering.
+- It opens communication channels between the police and the public, allowing for more helpful information gathering.

-- The use of bicycles increases the fitness of the officers using them, which cuts down on health insurance costs and improves the department’s image.
+- Using bicycles increases the officers’ fitness, cuts health insurance costs, and improves the department’s image.

-Getting out on the Car and onto the Street
+Getting out of the Car and onto the Street

 This community-oriented approach allows officers the ability to identify repeat criminals and repeat victims.
-It is further allowing them to develop a rapport and develop trust inside their patrol route and prevent crime before it ever happens.
+It further allows them to develop a rapport and develop trust inside their patrol route and prevent crime before it ever happens.

 The job of peacekeeping has never been an easy one.
-So, when you decide to go to Las Vegas for a wild vacation, be sure to keep a look-out for these bicycle officers so you know you’re in a safe environment and can enjoy yourself in one of America’s most popular playgrounds.
+So, when you go to Las Vegas for a wild vacation, look out for these bicycle officers so you know you’re in a safe environment and can enjoy yourself in one of America’s most popular playgrounds.